-(6) Compensation is paid to Totus Inc., a corporation controlled by Mr. Patricio.
-Effective March 1, 2015, Mr. Patricio was promoted from Executive Vice President, Corporate Affairs to President and Chief Executive Officer.
-Mr. Patricio was entitled to aggregate fees totaling \$250,000 per year until March 1, 2015, when they were reduced to \$175,000 per year (as part of our cost reduction initiatives).
+(4) Compensation is paid to Toton Inc., a corporation controlled by Mr. Patricio.
+Effective June 1, 2016, Mr. Patricio's aggregate annual fees were increased to \$275,000, after being reduced from \$250,000 (his base salary while he was our Executive Vice President, Corporate Affairs) to \$175,000 commencing March 1, 2015 as part of our cost reduction initiatives.

-(7) Compensation is paid to Feldman & Associates Professional Corporation, a corporation wholly-owned by Mr. Feldman.
-Mr. Feldman resigned as CFO subsequent to the end of our 2015 financial year.
+(5) Compensation was paid to Feldman & Associates Professional Corporation, a corporation wholly-owned by Mr. Feldman.
+Mr. Feldman resigned as CFO effective December 31, 2015.
+"All other compensation" reflects 4 months' fees in lieu of notice paid to Mr. Feldman as a result of the termination of his contract.